victorpozzobon/victorpozzobon.github.io/_pages/academic.md

 Member of the association of the French users of OpenFOAM, [FOAM-U](http://foam-u.fr/).
 Secretary from 2016 to 2020, treasurer from 2020 to date.

-I am involved in several research collaborations, the ones reported here are those which can be traced by a shared scientific valorization item.
+I am involved in several research collaborations.
+The ones reported here are those which can be traced by a shared scientific valorization item.

-* [**RAPSODEE - Mines Albi**](https://www.imt-mines-albi.fr/fr/rapsodee) - on beech wood self heating.
+* [**RAPSODEE - Mines Albi**](https://www.imt-mines-albi.fr/fr/rapsodee) - on beech wood self-heating.

 * [**RIBP - Université Reims Champagne Ardenne**](https://www.univ-reims.fr/universite/organisation/resistance-induite-et-bioprotection-des-plantes-ribp-ea-4707,7741,18258.html?args=8fmzUmUmh2s9mkRxFH%252ARm243h1t914JlFx7GH87A2vM4j4B40QG410EoDwp3hZsUN%252AafPXtAm9KBQ%252ADn0ln6vg) - on microalgae photosynthesis.